 Croatia is a beautiful country with so much to offer visitors, from stunning architecture and Mediterranean beaches, to incredible food and wine.
-And while the summer months are the busiest time to visit, there are plenty of reasons to put Croatia on your radar for a fall or winter getaway.
+And while the summer months are the busiest time to visit, there are plenty of reasons to put Croatia on your radar for a fall or winter getaway in Croatia.

 We’ve lived in Croatia since March and are now going into December and I really want to share why I think visiting Croatia in November is a great idea!